 The hotel consists of 178 rooms, some with commanding views of Blackheath; open grassland with Greenwich Park, the oldest of London’s Royal Parks in the distance.
 Other rooms face inwards onto the large secluded walled garden to the rear, which is open to residents.

-The Clarendon Hotel has been in the ownership of Michael O’Donnell for over 40 years and his love of Maritime Greenwich is reflected in some of the names of the public rooms.
+The Clarendon Hotel has been in the ownership of the O’Donnell family for over 40 years and the family love of Maritime Greenwich is reflected in some of the names of the public rooms.
 The Meridian Restaurant, named after the Prime Meridian of the World, located at the Royal Observatory in nearby Greenwich Park.
 The main bar is named after navigational charts used by sailors to navigate the globe.
 The Chart Bar contains a number of interesting examples on its walls.

 The Goffers Lounge, which is popular for afternoon tea, does not have a maritime connection, but is named after early golfers who played on the heath from the early 17th century.
 The ‘Goffers’ Lounge contains many golf prints, including some that show the game being played on Blackheath.